 Return day: Saturday

-Eligibility: No previous diving experience required.
-Must be fit to dive.
+Eligibility: No previous diving experience required, but applicants must be fit to dive.

 - Contribute to the international ocean clean-up operation – essential to keep our marine world healthy